dusanlazic/fast/docs/quickstart.md

       - 10.1.2-11.1
 ```

-With this configuration, exploits `alpha.py`, `bravo.py` and `charlie.sh` will be ran on the specified range of targets at the beginning of each tick.
-Every exploit will be ran and every target will be attacked at the same time.
+With this configuration, exploits `alpha.py`, `bravo.py` and `charlie.sh` will be run on the specified range of targets at the beginning of each tick.
+Every exploit will be run and every target will be attacked at the same time.

 Any modifications made to the `exploits` section are automatically applied at the beginning of the next tick, ensuring a seamless integration with ongoing game activities.